 - When a responding employee is uncertain regarding the appropriate course of action.

 Note: An injured person does not incur an expense when emergency medical services are called.
-However, the injured person may incur an expense if he or she is treated or transported.
+However, the injured person may incur an expense if they are treated or transported.